-Any relevant specification, as proposed by the applicant, will be mentioned on the CEP together with the corresponding analytical method.
+Any specification proposed by the applicant is mentioned on the CEP together with the corresponding analytical method.

-Note: The EDQM assessors will not make a final conclusion on compliance with ICH Q3D, as this should be done within the context of the marketing authorisation application for the medicinal product in which the substance covered by the CEP is introduced.
+Note: The EDQM assessors do not make a final conclusion on compliance with ICH Q3D, as this should be done within the context of the marketing authorisation application for the medicinal product in which the substance covered by the CEP is introduced.